Gal-E/ID1545/docs/README.md

 - Maybe we can learn about what skills are more challenging for kids to learn when using a wheelchair for the first time
 - Possible stakeholders who can benefit from this information: wheelchairs engineers and designers that could improve functionality based on that, doctors and families of kids with wheelchair that can help kids get easily adjusted to the chair etc

+#### First milestones:
+- Create a system that detects when a user has driven a circle.

 #### Progress in Tutorials: